Linear perturbations spectra for dynamical dark energy inspired by modified gravity: Generic EoS for modified gravity

-where $f_R\equiv\partial_Rf$, the other subscripts of R indicate higher orders in derivatives, $T^t_t$ is the temporal component of the energy-momentum tensor, $T=T^{\alpha}_{\alpha}$ and $H\equiv\dot{a}/a$, while dots indicates derivatives with respect to the temporal coordinate.
+where $T^t_t$ refers to the temporal component of the energy-momentum tensor and $H\equiv\dot{a}/a$, while dots indicate derivatives with respect to the temporal coordinate.
+The previous equations are calculated in the traditional way, computing the Einstein tensor in the left side and calculating the covariant derivatives in the right side, leaving the functions $R$, and $f$ implicit, as well as the components of the energy-momentum tensor.

 The EoS for the dark energy fluid in $f(R)$ is given by $w_{\text{fld}} = (3H^2-3\kappa P-R)/[3(3H^2-\kappa\rho]$.
 The parameter $w_{\text{fld}}$ is the EoS for the geometric dark energy in $f(R)$ \cite{Jaime:2010kn} with a Ricci scalar given by $R = 6(\dot{H}+2H)$.
 The pressure and density are related to the matter and radiation content.
-To obtain a generic reconstruction for the EoS adapted to $f(R)$ cosmological viable models we perform numerical integrations of these field equations to obtain the Jaime-Jaber-Escamilla (JJE) EoS for dark energy surveys \cite{Jaime:2018ftn}:

-which can reproduce the following cosmological viable models:

-where $R_{Sta}$, $R_{HS}$ and $R_*$ are appropriate constants for each model, $w_i$ ($i=0,1,2,a,b$), $q$, $c_1$, $c_2$, $n$, and $\beta$ are free parameters, $z$ is the standard redshift given by $z=a_0/a-1$ and $a_0$ is normalized to one.
-Notice that (\ref{eq:JJE_original}) has a current value given by $w(z=0) = w_0\cos(w_3)-1$, which can recovers $w_{i}=-1$ at $z\gg 1$, and allows dynamical oscillations in the redshift range of current and future surveys \cite{delaTorre:2016rxm,Schlegel:2019eqc,Bowman:2018yin,LIGOScientific:2020stg,Corman:2020pyr}.
 As it was shown in \cite{Jaime:2018ftn}, there are three possible cosmological models: Starobinsky (Sta) model \cite{Starobinsky:2007}, Hu $\&$ Sawicki (HS) model \cite{Hu:2007} and the Exponential (Exp) model \cite{Linder:2009,Jaime:2017gtr,Odintsov:2017qif}.
+To obtain a generic reconstruction for the EoS adapted to $f(R)$ cosmological viable models we perform numerical integration of these field equations to obtain the Jaime-Jaber-Escamilla EoS for dark energy surveys \cite{Jaime:2018ftn}:

+which can reproduce the following cosmological viable models at background level:

-The evolution of each of them can be recovered within a $0.5\%$ for the first two and within a $0.8\%$ precision for the latter according to the numerical solution of the field equations.
-These percentages are quite reasonable values since the estimated accuracy of current and future experiments provide a statistical significance of $1\%$ below $z=1$ for the JJE parameterisation.
+where $R_{Sta}$, $R_{HS}$ and $R_*$ are appropriate constants for each model, $w_i$ ($i=0,1,2,3$), $q$, $c_1$, $c_2$, $n$, and $\beta$ are free parameters, $z$ is the standard redshift given by $z=a_0/a-1$ and $a_0$ is normalized to one.
+Notice that (\ref{eq:JJE_original}) has a current value given by $w(z=0) = w_0\cos(w_3)-1$, which can recovers $w=-1$ at $z\gg 1$, and allows dynamical oscillations in the redshift range of current and future surveys \cite{delaTorre:2016rxm,Schlegel:2019eqc,Bowman:2018yin,LIGOScientific:2020stg,Corman:2020pyr}.
+According to the numerical solution of the field equations, the evolution of each of them can be recovered within a $0.5\%$ for the first two, and within a $0.8\%$ precision for the latter.
+These percentages are quite reasonable values since the estimated accuracy of current and future experiments provide a statistical significance of $1\%$ below $z=1$ for the JJE parameterization.